 Build a Strategy for Password Management

 Sam has just been locked out of Box.
-He thought he had memorised the string of numbers, letters, and symbols exactly right, but after three unsuccessful attempts his access has been revoked and he needs an important document for a team deadline, forcing him to send a password reset request and wait for the IT team to help.
+He thought he had memorized the string of numbers, letters, and symbols exactly right, but after three unsuccessful attempts his access has been revoked and he needs an important document for a team deadline, forcing him to send a password reset request and wait for the IT team to help.
 It was once much easier when his password was the same simple phrase he’s always used, but new IT policies have required unique, more complex passwords across all applications.

-This is a common scenario — one that could be fixed with better password management across the organisation.
+This is a common scenario — one that could be fixed with better password management across the organization.
 Given that 81% of all hacking-related breaches leveraged either stolen and/or weak passwords, IT teams are right to put more stringent policies in place.
 But for today’s employees there’s enough to remember without needing to stay on top of endless credentials across multiple applications and devices.
 This means employees are prone to using easy-to-remember (and therefore weak) passwords, repeating passwords, or simply sending help desk tickets each time they forget — a huge time sink for IT teams that reset them.

-While passwords certainly offer a layer of protection to safeguard important tools and data, finding a robust solution for these productivity and security headaches has become mission-critical for today’s enterprises.
+While passwords certainly offer a layer of protection to safeguard important tools and data, finding a robust solution for these productivity and security headaches has become mission critical for today’s enterprises.

 The issue with password managers

 Password managers act as a central storage hub for a user’s variety of usernames and passwords.
 While they help by reducing the number of credentials that need to be remembered, they aren’t a silver bullet.

 Password managers are prone to human error.
 Forgetting to log out, using a weak master password, and failing to implement features like two-factor authentication expose protected passwords to risk.
 In addition, online password management services have been found to have issues in the past when serious flaws jeopardized the security of the passwords they store.
 Enterprises therefore require a cohesive, considered password management strategy to mitigate this risk.